lunsaiance/909abuser/README.md

 **2. THE PUNCH/MAIN FREQUENCY**

-This allows you to choose what frequency your kick and punch is in
+This allows you to choose what frequency your kick and punch is in, just don't go too high
 ![1 THE PUNCH](https://github.com/user-attachments/assets/63bc424c-3fa8-4703-82be-c42875fa98da)

 **3. THE SUB-BASS**